-- a REIT must have at least 100 shareholders; - no more than 50% in value of the REIT's outstanding capital stock may be owned, directly or indirectly, by five or fewer individuals (defined to include natural persons, private foundations, some employee benefit plans and trusts, and some charitable trusts) during the last half of any calendar year (other than the first REIT taxable year); - a REIT generally must distribute 90% of its REIT taxable income each year to its shareholders; - at least 75% of a REIT's gross income must be from rents from real property, interest on mortgages and certain real estate related income, or the "75% gross income test," and at least 95% of the REIT's gross income must be derived from those sources together with certain types of passive investment income, including interest and dividends, or the "95% gross income test"; - at least 75% of the value of a REIT's total assets at the end of each calendar quarter must be represented by real estate assets (which generally includes interest in real property, stock in other entities that qualify as REITs, interest in mortgage loans secured by real property, investments in stock or debt instruments during the one-year period following the receipt of new capital and regular and residual interests in a REMIC), cash and cash items and government securities, or the "75% asset test"; and - the amount of securities of a single issuer, other than a TRS, that a REIT holds at the end of each calendar quarter generally must not exceed either 5% of the value of its gross assets or 10% of the voting securities or 10% of the value of such issuer's outstanding securities, or the "10% value test."
+- a REIT must have at least 100 shareholders; - no more than 50% in value of the REIT's outstanding capital stock may be owned, directly or indirectly, by five or fewer individuals (defined to include natural persons, private foundations, some employee benefit plans and trusts, and some charitable trusts) during the last half of any calendar year (other than the first REIT taxable year); - a REIT generally must distribute 90% of its REIT taxable income each year to its shareholders; - at least 75% of a REIT's gross income must be from rents from real property, interest on mortgages and certain real estate related income, or the "75% gross income test," and at least 95% of the REIT's gross income must be derived from those sources together with certain types of passive investment income, including interest and dividends, or the "95% gross income test"; - at least 75% of the value of a REIT's total assets at the end of each calendar quarter must be represented by real estate assets (which generally includes interest in real property, stock in other entities that qualify as REITs, interest in mortgage loans secured by real property, investments in stock or debt instruments during the one-year period following the receipt of new capital and regular and residual interests in a REMIC), cash and cash items and government securities, or the "75% asset test";

+- no more than 20% (25% for taxable years beginning prior to December 31, 2017) of the value of a REIT's total assets may consist of the securities of one or more TRSs; and - the amount of securities of a single issuer, other than a TRS, that a REIT holds at the end of each calendar quarter generally must not exceed either 5% of the value of its gross assets or 10% of the voting securities or 10% of the value of such issuer's outstanding securities, or the "10% value test"

 Our REIT subsidiary, or any other REIT in which we invest, will generally not be subject to U.S. federal income tax on the portion of its ordinary income and capital gain it distributes currently or is deemed to distribute to its shareholders.
 The REIT would be subject to tax at corporate rates on any net ordinary income or capital gain not so distributed.
 The REIT would also be subject to a tax equal to 100% of net income from any prohibited transaction and to alternative minimum tax liability (which could arise if it has significant items of tax preference).
 A "prohibited transaction" is a sale of inventory or property held for sale to customers in the ordinary course of business.
 The REIT may also be subject to income, franchise or other taxes in the jurisdictions and/or the states in which it is organized or operates.
-For example, if our REIT subsidiary forms a TRS, the income generated by that subsidiary will be subject to U.S. federal, state, and local income tax.
+For example, the income generated by the TRS owned by our REIT subsidiary is subject to U.S. federal, state, and local income tax.
 Any taxes paid by our REIT subsidiary or a TRS will reduce the cash available for distribution to our shareholders.